erodola/DLAI-s2-2020/README.md

 - survey on a topic
 - reproduction of a scientific article + your own extra contribution
 - original contribution

+Exams will be held in the following week: **29 June to 3 July**.
+Another range of dates will follow for the July session.

+Please register on Infostud, and contact the Professor to fix a specific day and time.

+In case of overlap with other exams, we can arrange a different date outside of the given range.

 ### Lectures